virtua-sa/virtua-parse-extended/README.md

    ```
 3. Restart your Parse server.

+Note : *VPX* requires at least `parse-server@2.7.2` to work properly, but it has been made compatible in a degraded mode for older versions.

 ## Usage

 *VPX* will monitor every modification made on user Parse entities and log them in the class `VpxEntityOperationLog`: